 About Latent Design:

 Boombox is a prefabricated pop-up retail structure using upcycled shipping containers to provide short-term pop-up retail opportunities for local entrepreneurs and community activators.
-Boombox combines the successful features of pop up shops and festival booths.
+Boombox combines the successful features of pop-up shops and festival booths.
 It provides innovative transitional retail spaces at affordable prices.
-Available to rent for short term, this exceptionally designed space will become an iconic attraction that will rival coveted storefront locations without the capital commitment.
-Latent Design developed the concept, worked in tandem with the city to develop new policy, designed and constructed the final product, and was the first to launch in 2015.
-Since launching, more than 80 unique vendor have been featured, with over 80% of those businesses being women- or minority-owned and 7 opening their own storefront afterwards.
+Available to rent for short-term, this exceptionally designed space will become an iconic attraction that will rival coveted storefront locations without the capital commitment.
+Latent Design developed the concept, worked in tandem with the city to develop new policy, designed and constructed the final product and was the first to launch in 2015.
+Since launching, more than 80 unique vendors have been featured, with over 80% of those businesses being women- or minority-owned and 7 opening their own storefront afterwards.
 To learn more about Boombox, visit boomboxchicago.com.